1996 Stanley Cup playoffs: (1) Philadelphia Flyers vs. (8) Tampa Bay Lightning

 This was the first playoff meeting between these two teams.
 This was the first time that the Tampa Bay area was represented in the Stanley Cup playoffs.
-Game six was the final game they ever played at the Thunderdome.
+Game four set an NHL attendance record with 28,183 fans, and game six was the final game they ever played at the Thunderdome.

 (2) Pittsburgh Penguins vs. (7) Washington Capitals

 This was the third consecutive and fifth overall playoff meeting between these two teams; with Pittsburgh winning three of the four previous series.
 Pittsburgh won last year's playoff meeting in seven games.
 Game four of this series is the seventh longest game in NHL history.
 Game six was the last playoff game at USAir Arena.

 (3) New York Rangers vs. (6) Montreal Canadiens

 This was the fourteenth playoff meeting between these two teams; with Montreal winning seven of the thirteen previous series.
 They last met in the 1986 Prince of Wales Conference final, which Montreal won in five games.